alwat91/marathoner-ui/README.md

 # Marathoner
-This is a lightweight app for keeping track of runs
+This is a lightweight app for keeping track of runs.
+Backend repo: https://github.com/alwat91/marathoner

 ## ERD